lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 The following databases will be established:

-- oms (Order Management System),
-- pms (Product Management System),
-- mms (Member Management System),
-- sms (Storage Management System),
-- ums (Coupon Management System).

 The character set will be set to utf8mb4 to ensure compatibility with utf8 and address potential issues related to character encoding.

+- OMS(Order Management System)：

+You can find the details of the CREATE TABLE statement here. <a href = "https://github.com/lh728/BlogCode/tree/72fb88c591dde967f19cc58fe0756ec0838a2e37/Project%20Records%20-%20Enterprise%20Requirement/Table%20Cell%20Merging%20and%20Dynamic%20Columns" >Github</a>

+- PMS(Product Management System):

+You can find the details of the CREATE TABLE statement here. <a href = "https://github.com/lh728/BlogCode/tree/72fb88c591dde967f19cc58fe0756ec0838a2e37/Project%20Records%20-%20Enterprise%20Requirement/Table%20Cell%20Merging%20and%20Dynamic%20Columns" >Github</a>

+- MMS(Member Management System):

+You can find the details of the CREATE TABLE statement here. <a href = "https://github.com/lh728/BlogCode/tree/72fb88c591dde967f19cc58fe0756ec0838a2e37/Project%20Records%20-%20Enterprise%20Requirement/Table%20Cell%20Merging%20and%20Dynamic%20Columns" >Github</a>

+- SMS(Storage Management System):

+You can find the details of the CREATE TABLE statement here. <a href = "https://github.com/lh728/BlogCode/tree/72fb88c591dde967f19cc58fe0756ec0838a2e37/Project%20Records%20-%20Enterprise%20Requirement/Table%20Cell%20Merging%20and%20Dynamic%20Columns" >Github</a>

+- UMS(Coupon Management System):

+You can find the details of the CREATE TABLE statement here. <a href = "https://github.com/lh728/BlogCode/tree/72fb88c591dde967f19cc58fe0756ec0838a2e37/Project%20Records%20-%20Enterprise%20Requirement/Table%20Cell%20Merging%20and%20Dynamic%20Columns" >Github</a>

 #### Table Structure